-Following is summary of CMAQ project categories and activities (a complete list is found in Appendix C):
+Following is summary of CMAQ project categories and activities (a complete list of projects and project descriptions can be found in Appendix A):

-- Construction HOV Lanes, Park and Rides - ITS / Signals Intelligent Transportation Systems, Traffic Signal Coordination - TDM and Shared Ride Travel Demand Management, Carpools, Marketing - Transit New, Expanded, or Express Transit Service - PM-10 Paving (unpaved roads), Sweeping, Deicing
+- Construction HOV Lanes, Turning Lanes, Passing Lanes and Park-n-Ride Facilities - ITS / Signals Intelligent Transportation Systems, Traffic Signal Coordination - TDM, Shared Ride, and Other Travel Demand Management, Carpools, Marketing, Equipment Replacement, Ozone Outreach (RAQC) - Transit New, Expanded, or Express Transit Service - PM-10 Paving (unpaved roads), Sweeping, Deicing

 In 2000, the Colorado Transportation Commission expressed concern about the effectiveness of the CMAQ program in improving air quality and adopted a resolution (TC-807) to increase accountability for the CMAQ funds.
 In 2002, as part of the CMAQ 2001 Annual Report, the MPOs made recommendations for improving the CMAQ benefit reporting system.
+In the first half of 2006, in creating this Report, there were several work groups held in order to identify issues and areas of improvement.
 Following is a summary of those recommendations and how the group is responding to them:

-CDOT, MPOs, and Feds establish goals for the program and work together to determine most effective way to calculate project benefits

-• Efforts to calculate a cost effectiveness measure that will account for long-term benefits of capital improvements and construction projects are ongoing.

-CDOT and MPOs should develop standards for monitoring project effectiveness during multi-year implementation

-• The CMAQ Reporter has been refined to account of long-term benefits over a number of years.

-Continue policy for formula distribution of CMAQ funds and clearly explain available funds

-• Commission has continued to following existing formula of 50 percent VMT and 50 percent population, after a \$1 million of-the-top allocation to the five CMAQ eligible rural areas.

-Continue to allow each MPO to establish its own selection criteria and selection process
+- CDOT, MPOs, and Feds establish goals for the program and work together to determine most effective way to calculate project benefits. - Efforts to calculate a cost effectiveness measure that will account for long-term benefits of capital improvements and construction projects are ongoing. - CDOT and MPOs should develop standards for monitoring project effectiveness during multi-year implementation. - The CMAQ Reporter has been refined to account for long-term benefits over a number of years. - Continue policy for formula distribution of CMAQ funds and clearly explain available funds. - Commission has continued to follow existing formula of 50 percent VMT and 50 percent population, after a \$1 million of-the-top allocation to the five CMAQ eligible rural areas. - Continue to allow each MPO to establish its own selection criteria and selection process.

-• Commission has continued to follow existing policy for MPOs with CDOT input to select projects while emphasizing the need for the most efficient use of the CMAQ funds.
+- Commission has continued to follow existing policy for MPOs with CDOT input to select projects while emphasizing the need for the most efficient use of the CMAQ funds. - Distinguish between funds obligated in a single fiscal year (FY 2005), and total funds obligated over the life of a project (for multi-year projects). - Distinguish between estimated benefits realized during the active fiscal year, versus total estimated benefits (active fiscal year plus variable future benefits). - The CMAQ Reporter has been refined to account for long-term benefits over a number of years.

 The CMAQ Reporter tracks measurable emission reduction results and allows CMAQ recipients to use standardized formulas to calculate emission reductions and report obligated funds.
-As a result of the above recommendations the CMAQ reporter has been refined to provide reporting consistency.
+As a result of the above recommendations the CMAQ reporter has been refined, and will continue to be developed in the future to provide a higher level of reporting consistency.